FirstGroup boss departs after £327m loss

 FirstGroup chief executive Tim O'Toole has stepped down with "immediate effect", after the bus and train operator reported a huge full-year loss.

-The company, which owns Great Western Railway (GWR), said it lost £327m in the year to 31 March, compared with a profit of £152.6m last year.
+The company, which owns Great Western Railway, said it lost £327m in the year to 31 March, compared with a profit of £152.6m last year.

 The group's chairman said the results "fell short of our ambitions".